Connor Bell (footballer)

-Connor Bell (born 15 July 1996) is an English professional footballer who plays as a striker in Australia for Preston Lions FC in the National Premier Leagues Victoria.
+Connor Bell (born 15 July 1996) is an English professional footballer who plays as a striker in Australia for FC Bulleen Lions in the Victoria Premier League 1.

 Career

 In the summer of 2017, Bell joined Scottish Championship side Inverness Caledonian Thistle after a spell in Switzerland playing for Servette's under-21 side in the fifth-tier of Swiss football where he scored six goals in 16 matches.

 Bell then joined Greenock Morton in the summer of 2018 and scored on his debut against Albion Rovers.